Concordia (1696 ship): History

 Built in 1696, Concordia was a large ship for her day, being approximately 900 tons.

 On 15 January 1708, under the command of Joris Vis, the Concordia set out from Batavia on a return trip to the Netherlands with two other VOC ships; Zuiderberg and Mercurius.
 Of the 130 passengers and crew on board, there were several women returning home and some Balinese being deported from the Dutch East Indies to the Cape of Good Hope, due to bad conduct.

 Only the Mercurius reached the Cape of Good Hope.
 The Captain of Mercurius reported that Concordia and Zuiderburg had last been sighted together in open seas to the south of Sunda Strait on 5 February 1708, in bad weather.
 On 22 February, the crew of Mercurius found floating debris.
 They saw several goods in the water, some firewood, a chest of tea, a Chintz piece of cotton, a carpenters boor, white candles, and the staves for barrels.
 The Concordia was officially listed as being lost somewhere near Mauritius in 1708.

 One known passenger aboard the Concordia was Mr Constantijn van Baerle, a VOC official.

 Leeds Mercury hoax

-In 1832, a covert English expedition to inland Australia commanded by a Lieutenant Nixon reportedly discovered a group of white Dutch people (80 men and 10 females) living in a desert oasis believed to be Palm Valley in the Northern Territory.
+In 1832, a covert English expedition to inland Australia commanded by a Lieutenant Nixon reportedly discovered a group of white Dutch people (300 people) living in a desert oasis believed to be Palm Valley in the Northern Territory.
 The existence was first reported in February 1834 in the English newspaper Leeds Mercury.
 There were other articles in a Dutch scientific journal, and the Perth Gazette of 1837.

 The newspaper story claimed that Nixon had spoken to the settlers in a broken form of old Dutch, and the leader or chief of the group was a descendant of an officer whose name was "van Baerle".
 The party remained with the group for eight days.